 We consulted on the original version of the Local Practice covering pumping station designs during January 2020, and we received several comments and challenges.

-We are now consulting on the latest version of this document following some changes to our internal practices and improvements identified since April 2020.
+In March 2023, we consulted on the latest version of this document following some changes to our internal practices, changes in standards as a result of Brexit and improvements identified both by us and our customers since April 2020.